eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-architecture.md

 # Consensus Layer (CL) architecture

-**tldr;**

-> - Many blockchain consensus protocols are "forkful".
-> - Forkful chains use a fork choice rule, and sometimes undergo reorganisations.
+> Many blockchain consensus protocols are _forkful_.
+Forkful chains use a fork choice rule, and sometimes undergo reorganisations.
+>
-> - Ethereum's consensus protocol combines two separate consensus protocols.
-> - "LMD GHOST" essentially provides liveness.
+> Ethereum's consensus protocol combines two separate consensus protocols. _LMD GHOST_ essentially provides liveness. _Casper FFG_ provides finality.
+Together they are known as _Gasper_.
-> - "Casper FFG" provides finality.
-> - Together they are known as "Gasper".
+>
-> - In a "live" protocol, something good always happens.
-> - In a "safe" protocol, nothing bad ever happens.
-> - No practical protocol can be always safe and always live.
+> In a _live"_ protocol, something good always happens.
+In a _safe_ protocol, nothing bad ever happens.
+No practical protocol can be always safe and always live.

 ## Fork-choice Mechanism

-As described in [previous section](/wiki/CL/overview.md), for various reasons - like network delays, outages, out-of-order messages, or malicious behavior — nodes in the network can have different views of the network's state.
+As described in [BFT](/wiki/CL/overview.md?id=byzantine-fault-tolerance-bft-and-byzantine-generals39-problem), for various reasons - like network delays, outages, out-of-order messages, or malicious behavior — nodes in the network can have different views of the network's state.
 Eventually, we want every honest node to agree on an identical, linear history and a common view of the system's state.
 The protocol's fork choice rule is what helps achieve this agreement.

 #### Block Tree
 Given a block tree and decision criteria based on a node's local view of the network, the fork choice rule is designed to select the branch that is most likely to become the final, linear, canonical chain.
 It chooses the branch least likely to be pruned out as nodes converge on a common view.